BISOBuilder/BISO-Playbook/README.md

 - What can go wrong?
 - What did you do about it?
 - Did you do a good job?
-- In more words, what characteristics of a system’s design should be modified in order to minimize the security risk for the owners, users, and operators of the system?
+- In more words... what characteristics of a system’s design should be modified in order to minimize the security risk for the owners, users, and operators of the system?

 7. Key Risk Reporting
 - What are the key security risks to the business?